-In Austria common name for the ventilation shaft, the from the wine cellar for venting upwards into the open; the degree is called a roof whistle (see picture).
-The steam tube also served for the withdrawal of fermentation gas produced during fermentation ( carbon dioxide ).
-The discharge of the fermentation gas was also via the so-called Gärgitter, However, both devices are only partially suitable because the toxic carbon dioxide is heavier than air and collects at the bottom or at the lowest point.
+Commonly used name in Austria for the ventilation shaft that comes from the wine cellar leads up to the outside for ventilation; the end is called a roof pipe (see picture).
+The steam tube was also used to extract the fermentation gas generated during fermentation ( carbon dioxide ).
+The fermentation gas was also removed via the so-called Gärgitter, However, both devices are only suitable to a limited extent because the toxic carbon dioxide is heavier than air and collects at the bottom or at the lowest point.

-To determine the degree of available fermentation gas, the extremely uncertain method of candles sample applied.
-Today, the carbon dioxide is exhausted via exhausters and released into the open or in large cellars in containers and recycled.
-The wine cellar was a popular meeting place for friends and like-minded people, in which they discussed, philosophized and politicized with a good glass of wine and "gossiped" about other (absent) people.
-It should have happened again and again that over the roof pipe or opening so many controversial discussions have been overheard.
-See also below Customs in viticulture,
+In order to determine the degree of fermentation gas present, the extremely unsafe method of candles sample applied.
+Today, the carbon dioxide is extracted via exhaust doors (deaerators) and led into the open air or in large wineries in containers.
+The wine cellar was a popular meeting place for friends and like-minded people, where they discussed, philosophized and politicized over a good glass of wine, as well as "gossiping" about other (absent) people.
+It is said to have happened repeatedly that some explosive conversations were eavesdropped on the roof pipe or opening.
+See also under Customs in viticulture,